-- Our economic impact figures are expressed in terms of GVA (economic wealth) unless otherwise stated.
+- Economic impact figures are expressed in terms of GVA (economic wealth), unless stated otherwise.

 Jobs created and supported

-- By attracting foreign direct investment in key sectors for London, we generate new jobs for the London economy that we track and record.
+- By attracting foreign direct investment in key sectors for London, we generate new, high-value jobs for the London economy.

-- We also create new and safeguard existing jobs in London by attracting the spend of tourists, business delegates, major events spectators and students.
+- We also create new and safeguard existing jobs in London by attracting the spend of tourists, business delegates and major event spectators.

-- We cannot track these jobs directly but we can estimate the number of jobs that our promotional activities support.
+- We cannot track these jobs directly, but we use a robust model to estimate the number of jobs that our promotional activities support.

-The below paper outlines the work undertaken by London & Partners and GLA Economics to evaluate our impact across our five major activities: leisure tourism, business tourism, major events, the Mayor's International Business Programme and the Business Growth Programme.
+The Evaluation Methodology 2021 report outlines the work undertaken by London & Partners and GLA Economics to evaluate impact across our five major business areas: foreign direct investment, business tourism, major events, the Mayor's International Business Programme and the Business Growth Programme.

 Read the Evaluation Methodology 2021 [PDF 5.83 MB] report for full information about how we measure our impact.

 The evaluation of our impact on the London economy captures only the additional benefits that happen as a result of our interventions.
 This is ensured by taking account of factors such as over-optimism and displacement.Jakob Oddershede